The Good Food Guide

 Some guidebooks prior to Postgate's were, like his, based on readers' recommendations, but in the early 1950s, the majority were made up of the opinions of experts, or taste arbiters.
 They decided for their readership which restaurants were good and which were not.
-Other guidebooks might have advertised themselves as "independent," but many included listings for restaurants that paid them.
+Other guidebooks might have advertised themselves as "independent", but many included listings for restaurants that paid them.

 Elizabeth Carter was appointed as editor of The Good Food Guide in November 2007.
 She has been an active restaurant inspector and contributor to the Guide since the 1990s, and has extensive experience in restaurant-related publishing and media.
-Previous roles have included editor of Les Routiers UK and Ireland Guide (2002-2004) and editor of the AA Restaurant Guide (1997-2000).
+Previous roles have included editor of Les Routiers UK and Ireland Guide (2002–2004) and editor of the AA Restaurant Guide (1997–2000).

-Chloë Hamilton works alongside Elizabeth Carter as co-editor.
+Chloë Hamilton works alongside Carter as co-editor.